Summary:

 The American dream of homeownership was replaced with the chant of a housing affordability crisis, all designed for giant corporations to purchase the housing stock and rent to the middle class.
 The dream of middle-class homeownership for most families is dead.
 Examples:

-California has eliminated single-family zoning in favor of high-density stack and pack multi-story dwellings, both apartments and condominiums.
+California has eliminated single-family zoning in favor of high-density, stack-and-pack multi-story dwellings, including other apartments and condominiums.

 This only applies to affected jurisdictions with populations above 5,000 and not within an urbanized area.
-The Department of Housing and Community Development (HCD) has a list of affected cities, and this law significantly impacts their development processes.
-The impact of S.B.
-330 on these 'affected jurisdictions' is substantial, as it significantly alters their development processes, thereby addressing California's housing crisis.
+The Department of Housing and Community Development (DHCD) has a list of affected cities, and this law significantly impacts the development processes.
+The impact of SSB330 on these ‘affected jurisdictions’ is substantial, as it significantly alters their development processes, thereby addressing California’s housing crisis.

 The objective is to streamline the development process while addressing California’s housing crisis.